 However‚ one troubling trend that appears to be cropping up lately is students who secretly forge their parents’ signatures on loans or even outright steal from them to cover the cost of their tuition.
-Our Los Angeles bankruptcy attorneys know that few scenarios are as emotionally wrenching.
+Our Woodland Hills bankruptcy attorneys know that few scenarios are as emotionally wrenching.
 You’re likely to go through a wide range of negative emotions‚ from anger to deep disappointment and heartache.

 Beyond the betrayal‚ however‚ is the worry of how you will cope financially and what options you may have available.
 This is going to depend on your individual situation and what kind of action you are willing to pursue against your own child for recovery of the losses.

 Bankruptcy may be an option to consider.
 While student loans are not dischargeable in a bankruptcy‚ such a filing may free you up financially to have the ability to more comfortably cover the payments.
 This is true for both Chapter 13 repayment filings and Chapter 7 liquidation filings.

 One of the recent scenarios that was offered up to a financial advice columnist:

 Two parents reported cosigning for a private loan for their son for $25‚000 for the first year of his college tuition.
 That was all they had agreed to or could afford.
 Six months after he graduated‚ with a degree in social services‚ his parents began receiving bills to cover more than $100‚000 in private student loans‚ for which the payments were roughly $1‚100 monthly.
 They later learned their son had electronically signed his mother’s name to co-sign for the next three years of his loans.
 The son‚ who earns $15 hourly‚ has not made a single payment.